 Celebrating the 5th anniversary of their landmark Papillon watch, which in its own turn itself celebrated the 10th anniversary of the Daniel Roth brand, the Swiss watch makers have recently presented their new take on the famous and much adored timepiece.
+Presenting it in a fresh color scheme, the brand has also equipped the device with a new movement made by one of the most revered manufacturers in the country, which is famous for its high-precision mechanisms.

 Featuring the same Ellipsocurvex case and a pair of patented lozenge-shaped pivoting-head retrograde minute hands, the new Daniel Roth Papillon Chronograph watch is now powered by a mechanical self-winding Frederic Piguet column-wheel chronograph caliber.